'Star Wars Jedi: Survivor' release date, trailer and everything we know so far

 Star Wars Jedi: Survivor continues the story of Cal Kestis, as he fights across the galaxy trying to keep the Jedi way alive.
 Hunted by Inquisitors, and growing more powerful in the Force by the day, he sets off on a new journey to reignite rebellion against the Empire, and the Sith.

 EA announced the sequel to Star Wars Jedi: Fallen Order at Star Wars Celebration 2022.
-Not too much was shown besides a short teaser trailer, but we do have a release window to tide us over.
-Surprisingly, it seems that we don’t have all that long to wait, meaning that we’ll hopefully see gameplay and a full trailer sooner rather than later.
+Not too much was shown besides a short teaser trailer, but we do have a new release date to tide us over.
+Surprisingly, it seems that we don’t have all that long to wait.

 In the teaser, we see a new character suspended in a Bacta Tank, Cal duelling with a hooded Sith, and plenty of marching Stormtroopers.
 To keep you up to date with all of the official Star Wars Jedi: Survivor info released so far, we’ve put together this guide.
 As new details are given, we’ll update this page.